jclem/konk/README.md

 }
 ```

-You can run all three concurrently with with `--npm` flags:
+You can run all three concurrently with with `-n/--npm` flags:

 ```shell
 $ konk run c --npm 'check:format' --npm 'check:lint' --npm 'check:types'